NynaSunner/NynaSunner.github.io/shrines/homestuck/cs-info.md

 A SUBRB session will have a lack of the Knight's aspect.
 The beta kids' session is rushed and they have a Knight of Time (Dave), and the beta trolls' session has a lack of unity and they have a Knight of Blood (Karkat).

 The knight makes up for this with their role and biggest strength, which is to exploit their Aspect.
 They instinctually know how to milk it and abuse it to win.
-Dave abuses time travel to do things faster, and to effectively make clones of himself and defeat harder enemies earlier.
+Dave abuses time travel to do things faster, and to effectively make clones of himself and defeat harder enemies earlier; Karkat is less successful but he still uses the bonds he has with his friends to bring them all together.

 ### Knight and Space in SBURB